 This is a question we get asked a lot.
 It is a legitimate concern for any director who may be finding that their business is not viable and they need to liquidate the company.
 The ability to carry on with ones life without the episode hanging over you in the form of a poor credit rating is important.
-Just because your company or business went into liquidation it doesn't mean you are a failure and it doesn't automatically appear on your personal credit file at the likes of Experian or Equifax..
+Just because your company or business went into liquidation it doesn’t mean you are a failure and it doesn’t automatically change your credit score at the likes of Experian or Equifax.

 However, it should be remembered that directors have duties to run a company in a fair and responsible manner.
-The Companies Act says they should "exercise reasonable care, skill and diligence" .
-If a director does not do these things and the company becomes insolvent then there is the possiblity of the "veil of incorporation" being lifted and exposing them to personal financial risk.
+The Companies Act says they should “exercise reasonable care, skill and diligence” .
+If a director does not do these things and the company becomes insolvent then there is the possibility of the “veil of incorporation” being lifted and exposing them to personal financial risk.
 This will effect their credit rating in that the debts of the company could be passed onto them.
 The Insolvency Act 1986 places a very specific duty on directors of insolvent companies to act in the best interests of creditors.
 The most obvious example here of trading that can have personal implications is wrongful or fraudulent trading.
 Wrongful trading is most characterised by taking money and deposits from customers knowing that you will be unable to repay them and you are just using that money to pay other creditors.

 Once a company goes into liquidation, the company ceases to exist and the directors duties cease.
 This does not appear on your personal credit rating.
 But if you try and raise credit for a different company of which you are a director it will be flagged.
 The credit rating agency will say something like “exercise caution as the director has had previous company failures”.
 It is simply a case of once bitten twice shy.
 Normally, this does not cause a problem if it happened just once but if you have had multiple failures it will be difficult for your company to raise credit, no matter how well it is doing.
 Insurance companies are particularly picky on this point so you will probably pay a higher premium for business insurance.